pelme/htpy/docs/README.md

 - **Easy to extend:** There is no special way to define template tags/filters.
 Just call regular functions.

-- **Works with any library/web framework:** Works great with Django, Flask or any other Python web framework!
+- **Works with existing Python web framework:** Works great with Django, Flask or any other Python web framework!

+- **Works great with htmx:** htpy makes for a great experience when writing server rendered partials/components.

 - **Create reusable components:** Define components, snippets, complex layouts/pages as regular Python variables or functions.